Metrics

 You can easily access and display metrics in your Java application using Ollama4j.

-dependency in your app for the app to be able to expose the
+Make sure you have added the simpleclient_httpserver dependency in your app for the app to be able to expose the

-metrics via /metrics
+metrics via /metrics endpoint:

 <dependency>